Approximating the moments of marginals of high-dimensional distributions: Norms of random operators Norms of random operators l2 to l2,infinity

-\begin{remarks} 1.
-This theorem is a finite-moment variant of Corollary~3.7 of \cite{ALPT}, where a similar result is proved under the stronger sub-exponential moment assumptions \eqref{sub-exponential}.
-The latter is in turn a strengthening of an inequlity of Bourgain~\cite{B} that has some unnecessary logarithmic terms.
+\end{theorem} \begin{remarks*} 1.
+This theorem is a finite-moment variant of Corollary 3.7 of~\cite {ALPT}, where a similar result is proved under the stronger sub-exponential moment assumptions (\ref {sub-exponential}).
+The latter is in turn a strengthening of an inequality of Bourgain \cite{B} that has some unnecessary logarithmic terms.

 2. The conclusion of Theorem~\ref{norm} can be equivalently stated as follows.
-For every subset $I \subseteq \{1,\ldots,N\}$, one has
+For every subset $I \subseteq\{1,\ldots,N\}$, one has

-3. It seems possible that Theorem~\ref{norm} holds for the spectral norm $\|A\|_{\ell_2 \to \ell_2}$.
-This would imply that Theorem~\ref{norm} holds in the important case $p=2$. \end{remarks}
+3. It seems possible that Theorem~\ref{norm} holds for the spectral norm $\|A\|_{\ell_2 \to\ell_2}$.
+This would imply that Theorem~\ref{norm} holds in the important case $p=2$. \end{remarks*}

-The proof of Theorem~\ref{norm} is based on the Decoupling Proposition~\ref{decoupling}.
-So we will first need to verify the assumptions on the vectors \eqref{Xi deterministic}.